Throbac-Labs/SolanaValidator_FullDeployment/README.md

 ```
 sudo mount --all --verbose
 ```
-Make sure the owner of the directory is "sol"
+Make sure the owner of the directory is "sol".
 ```
 sudo chown sol:sol /mnt/accountsdb/ramdisk
 ```